Installation Requirements

 • memory_limit = 100M

-Note: All sizes should be at least 20-40 MB larger than the file you intend to upload.
-For example, if you plan to allow a file upload of maximum 100 MB, make sure your PHP configuration sizes are in range of 120 MB – 140 MB or higher
+Note: All sizes should be at least 20–40 MB larger than the file you intend to upload.
+For example, if you allow uploads up to 100 MB, set PHP limits in the 120–140 MB range or higher.

 • Version = 2.x